Over 20 multiple-choice questions on circular motion and gravitation, featured in the AP Physics 1 exam, are provided with detailed explanations.

 (e) $\rightarrow$

-Solution: The bead is rotating, so a centripetal force toward the center of the circle applies to it which at point $P$ is rightward.
-On the other side, the turntable is slowing down which means an opposing force (say, friction in the axis) must be applied to the bead.
-At point $P$, the bead's velocity is upward, so the opposing force must be downward to create a slowing down motion.
+Simultaneously, the turntable is slowing down, which means an opposing force (such as friction in the axis) must be applied to the bead.
+At point $P$, the bead's velocity is upward, so the opposing force must be downward to create a deceleration.

 Problem (13): A satellite weighing $M$ takes a time of $T$ to complete a revolution around a planet.
 Now assume that the satellite had three times as much mass.
 What changes would occur for the time of circling around the planet at the same altitude?